Appeals court ruling allows Arizona abortions to restart

 The brief order written by Presiding Judge Peter J. Eckerstrom said Planned Parenthood and its Arizona affiliate had shown they are likely to prevail on an appeal of a decision by the judge in Tucson to allow enforcement of the old law.

-They said the judge should have considered a host of laws restricting abortions passed since the original injunction was put in place following the U.S. Supreme Court’s 1973 decision in Roe v.
+Planned Parenthood had argued that the lower court judge should have considered a host of laws restricting abortions passed since the original injunction was put in place following the U.S. Supreme Court’s 1973 decision in Roe v.
 Wade that said women have a constitutional right to an abortion.

-Those laws include a new one blocking abortions after 15 weeks' pregnancy that took effect last month.
+Those laws include a new one blocking abortions after 15 weeks of pregnancy that took effect last month.
 The previous limit was 24 weeks, the viability standard established by now-overruled U.S. Supreme Court cases.

 “Arizona courts have a responsibility to attempt to harmonize all of this state’s relevant statutes,” Eckerstrom wrote, mirroring arguments made by attorneys for Planned Parenthood.

-The Supreme Court overruled Roe in June, and Republican Arizona Attorney General Mark Brnovich then asked that the injunction blocking enforcement of the pre-statehood abortion be lifted.
+The U.S. Supreme Court overruled Roe in June, and Republican Arizona Attorney General Mark Brnovich then asked that the injunction blocking enforcement of the pre-statehood abortion be lifted.
+It had been issued in 1973, shortly after Roe was decided.
 Pima Court Superior Court Judge Kellie Johnson agreed on Sept.
 23 and lifted the order two weeks ago.

 “Today’s decision provides a desperately needed sense of security for both our patients and providers,” Alexis McGill Johnson, president and CEO of Planned Parenthood Federation of America, said in a statement.
 “We can now breathe a sigh of relief and serve patients.
 While the fight isn’t over, for now, Arizonans will once again be able to make their own decisions about their bodies, health care decisions, and futures.”